yaoyao12138/lab-self-hosting-k8s/db-operators/kafka/Readme.md

         - my-cluster-kafka-bootstrap.kafka
 ```

-Then do what you need through Instana.
+Then do what you need with Instana.